-The possible distinction between inanimate and living matter has been of interest to humanity since thousands of years.
+The possible distinction between inanimate and living matter has been of interest to humanity for thousands of years.
 Clearly, such a rich question can not be answered in a single manner, and a plethora of approaches naturally do exist.
 However, during the last two decades, a new standpoint, of thermostatistical nature, has emerged.
 It is related to the proposal of nonadditive entropies in 1988, in order to generalise the celebrated Boltzmann-Gibbs additive functional, basis of standard statistical mechanics.
 Such entropies have found deep fundamental interest and uncountable applications in natural, artificial and social systems.
 In some sense, this perspective represents an epistemological paradigm shift.
 These entropies crucially concern complex systems, in particular those whose microscopic dynamics violate ergodicity.
-Among those, living matter and other livinglike systems play a central role.
+Among those, living matter and other living-like systems play a central role.
 We briefly review here this approach, and present some of its predictions, verifications and applications.

-Keywords: Inanimate matter; Living matter; Complex systems; Nonadditive entropies; Nonextensive statistical mechanics
+Keywords: inanimate matter; living matter; complex systems; nonadditive entropies; nonextensive statistical mechanics

-Introduction
+1. Introduction

 In 1865, the German physicist and mathematician Rudolf Julius Emanuel Clausius introduced the concept of entropy (noted S, apparently in honour of the French military engineer and physicist Nicolas Léonard Sadi Carnot, whom Clausius admired) in order to complete the formalism of thermodynamics.
 It was defined on macroscopic grounds, in relation to that part of energy that cannot be transformed into work.
-In the 1870's the Austrian physicist and philosopher Ludwig Eduard Boltzmann, in a genius insight, connected entropy with the microscopic world.
+In the 1870s the Austrian physicist and philosopher Ludwig Eduard Boltzmann, in a genius insight, connected entropy with the microscopic world.
 Later on, the American physicist and mathematician Josiah Willard Gibbs refined and extended the connection.
 The Boltzmann-Gibbs (BG) entropic functional S{BG} expresses Clausius thermodynamic entropy in terms of the probabilities (noted $\{p_i\}$, and summing up to unity) of occurrence of the possible microscopic configurations compatible with our macroscopic knowledge of the system.
-In its virtually most simple form, namely corresponding to W discrete possibilities, it is
+In its virtually most simple form, namely corresponding to W discrete possibilities, it is given by k being a conventional constant (usually taken as k = 1in information theory, or equal to the Boltzmann constant $k{\rm B}$ in thermal physics).
+In theory of communications, this functional is frequently called Shannon entropy.